wenqinYe/20-Percent-Time-Project/README.md

 # Neural Networks Log

-I will log my learning in neural networks in this markdown file; I come in with an empty bucket and come out with a well of knowledge.
+I will log my learning on neural networks in this markdown file; for I travel long distances with empty buckets to fill the well in my mind.

-### Perceptron and Sigmoid Perceptrons
+## Perceptron and Sigmoid Perceptrons

 _Feb 4 2017_